Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-list-of-values.md

 ## How to enable this feature for a field in a layout?

-Docbits (DOC²) Dashboard → Settings
+DocBits (DOC²) Dashboard → Settings

 ![](/_images/docbits/List of Values - Images/image_4_lov.png)